tofuai/idoc/README.md

 ```

 ## :fire:  Asynchronous Semi-annotate Labeling
 After creating a new document type, we need to provide semi-annotated labels for the new training data.
 This process shortens human labeling time.
-Basically, it is the same as **Asynchronous Key Information Extraction** with AI model and post-processin rules from the base document type.
+Basically, it is the same as **Asynchronous Key Information Extraction** with AI model and post-processing rules from the base document type.

 ### :arrow_right: Request Structure